ljerezchaves/ofswitch13/README.md

 ./waf configure --with-ofswitch13=path/to/ofsoftswitch13
 ```

 That's it!
 Compile the simulator using ./waf and have fun!

+### Documentation and examples ###
 You can find some examples on how using this module inside examples folder.
+The code is commented following the ns3 doxygen style, and you can compile the documentation using ./waf doxygen.
+The manual will be update soon!

 ### Important considerations ###